meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 > (3) True control group

 ## The negative aspects of gratitude
-To be grateful means to allow oneself to be placed in the position of a reci
+To be grateful means to allow oneself to be placed in the position of a recipient - to feel indebted and aware of one's dependence on others.
+Has an obligatory aspect and people are generally expected to repay kindnesses.